theryansmee/install-jest-angular-8-tutorial/README.md

 ## Introduction:

-You should able to have Jest up and running by through steps 1-7.
+By working through steps 1-7, you will be able to set up Jest in any Angular 8 project.
 Step 8 is an optional clean-up step.
 If you would like to install a Jest/Karma hybrid, you can also leave `karma.conf.js` in, and rename `test.ts` to something like `karmaTest.ts`.

 ## Steps: